 The Challenge of Christian Animal Ethics: An Interview with David Clough

 In this interview, Regent’s former Postdoctoral Fellow in Theology and Science, Ashley Moyse, speaks with David Clough, Professor of Theological Ethics at the University of Chester (UK).
-The interview was conducted for Dr. Clough’s first visit to Regent College in January 2018 and is republished here in anticipation of Dr. Clough’s public lecture at Regent College on February 25, 2019 at 7:30 pm.
+The interview was conducted for Dr. Clough’s first visit to Regent College in January 2018 and is republished here in anticipation of Dr. Clough’s public lecture at Regent College in 2019.

 Ashley Moyse: When did your interest in theology and ethics begin to merge with an interest in animals and animal welfare?